-Having this oven means that on the weekend, I actually can serve hot appetizers without making a massive mess in my kitchen.
-While I focus on making dinner, I can simply put a tray of these into my Sharp Superheated Steam Countertop Oven and forget about them until the cooking time is over thanks to the countdown cooking.
+Having this oven means that I actually can serve hot appetizers on the weekend without making a massive mess in my kitchen.
+While I focus on making dinner, I can put a tray of these into my Sharp Superheated Steam Countertop Oven and forget about them until the cooking time is over, thanks to the countdown cooking.

 How to Make Croquettes with Sweet Potatoes and Salmon

 This recipe is simple to make and sure to be a favorite!
 Trust me.

 Start by peeling and slicing sweet potatoes and roasting along with a fillet of salmon.

 When those are roasted, add them to a food processor along with:

 - Some finely minced onion to add a savory touch.